Studies

 Polish-speaking students may register for all excavations.
 Foreign students should contact individual instructors for detailed information (not all instructors accept non-Polish speaking students).

-The list of excavations for students (it is constantly supplemented):
+The list of excavations for students (constantly updated):

 Place: Dudka, gm.
 Wydminy, pow.
 Giżycko, Mazury